Form 8801 and the AMT credit: How to get your money back

 1. The credit cannot reduce regular tax below the tentative minimum tax.
 This limitation prevents the credit from creating a situation where you pay less than the minimum tax for the current year.
 You calculate your tentative minimum tax for the current year and compare it to your regular tax.
 The credit can reduce regular tax down to the tentative minimum tax amount, but no further.

 In years when your regular tax significantly exceeds your tentative minimum tax, you can use more credit.
-In years when the regular tax is close to the tentative minimum tax, credit utilization is limited.
+In years when the regular tax is close to the tentative minimum tax, credit use is limited.

 2. Example of the limitation.
 Your regular tax is $80,000, and your tentative minimum tax is $60,000.
 You have $50,000 of prior year minimum tax credit available.
 The credit can reduce your regular tax to $60,000 (the tentative minimum tax level), so you use $20,000 of credit this year.
 The remaining $30,000 carries forward to next year.